El Mesías: Lucha Libre AAA Worldwide (2006–2018)

 On March 6, 2015, El Mesías turned on Blue Demon Jr. and La Parka, completing his return to the rudo side.
 Shortly afterwards, he joined La Sociedad.
-On May 26, 2017, Mesías and Pagano won the AAA World Tag Team Championship after defeating Dark Family (Cuervo and Scoria).
+On May 26, 2017, Mesías and Pagano won the AAA World Tag Team Championship, after defeating Dark Family (Cuervo and Scoria).
 Nine days later, at Verano de Escándalo, Dark Family won the titles back.
-At TripleManía XXV, Pagano and Mesías fought in a Street match which ended in a no-contest.
+At TripleManía XXV, Pagano and Mesías fought in a Street match that ended in a no-contest.
 In November 2017, Banderas suffered an injury in both knees.
-He made his return to the ring at Rey de Reyes 2018, where he was defeated by La Parka.
+He made his return to the ring at Rey de Reyes, where he was defeated by La Parka.
 On March 21, 2018, Mesias officially announced his departure from the AAA company on his Facebook account, ending his 12-year run with the company.
-The following day, Banderas explained his departure, since he was very unhappy with the promotion.
-He claimed AAA "forced" him to work even with a knee injury, his defeat against La Parka in his return match was "disrespectful" and apparently, he signed a contract with AAA where he was given the rights to the promotion of the ringname "El Mesías" Ricky Banderas.
+The following day, Banderas explained his departure, claiming he was very unhappy with the promotion.
+He claimed AAA "forced" him to work with a knee injury, his defeat against La Parka in his return match was "disrespectful" and apparently, he signed a contract with AAA where he was given the rights to the ring name "El Mesías" Ricky Banderas.

 Wrestling Society X (2006)

 Cosme participated as Banderas in the Wrestling Society X television series (taped in Los Angeles, California), with the gimmick of a disgruntled and kayfabe disfigured man pursuing a feud with Vampiro.
-The booking of the feud commenced after Banderas threw a fireball at Vampiro's face, which resulted in MTV pulling the episode from its original airdate, with concerns that viewers would try it at home.
+The feud commenced after Banderas threw a fireball at Vampiro's face, which resulted in MTV pulling the episode from its original airdate, with concerns that viewers would try it at home.

-The reason behind the pursuit was explained in the following episode in a promo, where he claimed that Vampiro rigged a casket with explosives during a match, with the explosion resulting in the damage done to his face.
+In the following episode, Banderas explained that Vampiro rigged a casket with explosives during a match, with the explosion resulting in the damage to his face.
 On the eighth episode (which was taped on November 15, 2006) of the series, Banderas won the WSX Championship in his debut match for the promotion.
-Beforehand, he was involved in a series of brawls with Youth Suicide (Andre Verdun), as well as an allusion to a partnership with 6-Pac (Sean Waltman).
+Beforehand, he was involved in a series of brawls with Youth Suicide, as well as an allusion to a partnership with 6-Pac.